Magic in Conliah

 Ardent

-Ardents are philosophers who have obtained enlightenment, flooding their bodies with Asteric soul material.
-They may channel this Asteric soul material into magical spells, as long as they remain in their elevated state.
+Ardents are philosophers who have obtained enlightenment, flooding their bodies with blue soul material.
+They may channel this blue soul material into magical spells, as long as they remain in their elevated state.

 - Always: Detection, Healing, Exorcism, Protection, Utility